Photo by welcomia via Canva.com

 In this article:

-There are also the emotional and mental components of the transition to think about.
-After decades of military service, you’re bound to have opinions and thoughts about the lifestyle.
-But, even if you’re ready to go, most service members have questions about what lies ahead.
+There are also emotional and mental components of the transition you should think about.
+After decades of service, you’re bound to have opinions and thoughts about the lifestyle.
+Even if you’re ready to go, most service members have questions about what lies ahead.

 Plan Early for Military Retirement

 The best way to embrace significant life changes is to prepare early.
-Arm yourself with resources, everything from updating your healthcare records to researching the new tax bracket you’ll file for in the future.
-Don’t forget to take advantage of free services offered on base like financial planning and transition assistance.
+Arm yourself with resources, everything from updating your healthcare records to researching the new tax bracket you’ll file in the future.
+Don’t forget to take advantage of free services offered on military bases, like financial planning and transition assistance.

 Financial Preparedness